 What upcoming projects are you working on?

 Right now, I have two movie projects.
 The first movie is about Gregory Corso’s poetry.
-Corso, played by Nick Mancuso our main actor, was the leading member of the Beat movement and a true poet.
+Corso, played by Nick Mancuso our main actor, was a leading member of the Beat movement and a true poet.
 He was the most authentic and perhaps the greatest author of his generation.
 He remained coherent with his way of life until the end of his days.

 Unlike others who have become Beat after the Beat movement became widely recognized, Corso was a Beat Poet long before there was a movement.
 Beat poets question what being a poet means.

 I think Beat Generation is the highest expression of Post-war Western culture.
 It was something concrete on several levels, not just literary.
 For many people, it was just a trend, but few (among them Corso) understood what actually being a Beat Writer meant.

 He is the author of compositions that could open your eyes to the surrounding reality.
-Corso was irreverent, ironic, crazy, often homeless, burdened by both great inner pain and sadness.
+Corso was irreverent, ironic, crazy, often homeless, and burdened by both great inner pain and sadness.

 What is the future of cinema?

 Cinema will never die, however, it has to change in order to not be overtaken by other forms of art or entertainment.

 The change is a phenomenon already in place but we are at a crucial stage.
 Cinema could really change things or just stays in the background.
 I’m speaking of course about the possibility that a filmmaker without a big budget could realize his own movie and then show it to a potentially vast audience.

 I believe that one day new cinema masters will be on an average basis, their biographies will not have any legendary episode, as it was for Orson Welles, Chaplin, Kubrick, Coppola, etc. Probably movies will be ordinary, but this doesn’t matter, however, it indicates a new way.
 And this is what we are going to do.